jiva/tenable_zero_day_assessment/zero_day_assessment_challenge_3_jiva.md

 ![Image](./writeup_images/c3_main_page_source.png)

 Hidden in the comments is a call to a JavaScript function named `TestApi()`.
 We also see that the links that we clicked on earlier aren't your typical anchor link, and instead are calls to the JavaScript function named `GetDoc()`.
-Passed into this function are what appears to be file paths.
+Passed into this function are what appears to be resource paths.
 We also see a hard-coded base64 encoded key value which decodes to `{"TotallyRealTestKey":"THISISSECRET"}`.

 Let's peek at test.js...